YaleDHLab/dhlab-site/_news/2017-07-25-incoming-dh-postdocs.md

 spotlight: true
 image_layout: simple
 teaser: |
-  "The Digital Humanities Lab is delighted to announce the three Postdoctoral Associates who will be joining the DHLab team for the 2017-2018 academic year.
-While here, the postdocs will pursue digital..."
+  The Digital Humanities Lab is delighted to announce the three Postdoctoral Associates who will be joining the DHLab team for the 2017-2018 academic year.
+While here, the postdocs will pursue digital...
 ---

 The Digital Humanities Lab is delighted to announce the three Postdoctoral Associates who will be joining the DHLab team for the 2017-2018 academic year.
 While here, the postdocs will pursue digital humanities research relevant to their academic disciplines, with a Yale faculty member serving as a mentor.